sliftist/camera3/spec.md

         - Create thumbnail2, which still locally caches, but then gets it off the adjacent jpeg (and maybe falls back to "thumbnail.ts" if there is no adjacent jpeg)
     - Make sure to gc these in fix.ts, when we limit size
         - AND in activity deletion

+Browser video/file caching
+    - We should be able to store 1GB easily
+        - Maybe...
+1GB per speed (this will mean higher speeds will be able to cache ALL the video)

 RTP streaming